zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 8.2 Quantum Foam (Wheeler)

-**Concept:** At Planck scales, spacetime fluctuates wildly—a "foam" of virtual black holes and wormholes.
+**Concept:** At Planck scales, spacetime fluctuates wildly, a "foam" of virtual black holes and wormholes.

 **Comparison:**